 If you need cover outside the home or have items that never leave the house but are of high value you will need to inform your insurance company.
 These items can be broken down into two sections; specified and unspecified personal possessions.

 Sometimes it is necessary for an insurer to apply a certain clause or endorsement to the insurance which relates specifically to the policyholder's insurance.
-This can be for a variety of reasons and will usually show on your insurance schedule.
+This can be for a variety of reasons (most common on specialist home insurance) and will usually show on your insurance schedule.
 Some examples of these are:

 Our Key Cover provides you with up to £1,500 of cover for locksmith charges and replacement locks.
 If your keys were to be lost or stolen, this will also cover the cost for a new set, including any expensive car keys or immobilisers.
 You can rest assured knowing that the key cover comes with a 24-hour helpline, 365 days of the year, so you won’t be locked out in the rain.